-The university and its contract research affiliate, IIT Research Institute (IITRI), have an annual research volume of $130 million.
-Current research strengths include fluid dynamics and aerospace, synchrotron radiation science, environmental engineering and regulatory policy, polymer science and recycling, food safety and technology, and transportation and infrastructure.
+The university and its contract research affiliate, IIT Research Institute (IITRI), have an annual research volume of more than $52 million (2017–18).
+Current research strengths include drug discovery, cybersecurity, synchrotron radiation science, environmental engineering and regulatory policy, polymer science and recycling, robotics, food safety and technology, and transportation and infrastructure.

-IIT has more than 40,000 living alumni and is known as the alma mater of accomplishments as well as of people.
-IIT and IITRI scientists and engineers have made some of the century's most important technological advances, such as the invention of magnetic recording and the development of re-entry technology for spacecraft.
-IIT architects have shaped the skyline of Chicago and cities throughout the world.
+Illinois Tech has more than 78,000 living alumni and is known as the alma mater of accomplishments as well as of people.
+Its scientists and engineers have made some of the century's most important technological advances, such as the invention of magnetic recording and the handheld mobile phone, and pioneering methods in barcode technology.

-IIT Research Institute has several locations throughout the United States, and the university has five campuses in the Chicago area.
-The 120-acre Main Campus, centered at 33rd and State Streets in Chicago, as well as many of its buildings, was designed by Ludwig Mies van der Rohe, who directed the architecture program at IIT from 1938 to 1958 and was one of the 20th century's most influential architects.
-In 1976, the American Institute of Architects recognized the campus as one of the 200 most significant works of architecture in the U.S.
+The university has four campuses in the Chicago area.
+The 120-acre Mies Campus at 33rd and State Streets in Chicago, as well as many of its buildings, was designed by Ludwig Mies van der Rohe, who directed the university's architecture program from 1938 to 1958 and was one of the twentieth century's most influential architects.
+In 1976 the American Institute of Architects recognized the campus as one of the 200 most significant works of architecture in the U.S.

-S. R. Crown Hall, home of IIT College of Architecture, was named a National Historic Landmark in 2001, and the remainder of the IIT Main Campus was entered into the National Register of Historic Places in 2005.
+S. R. Crown Hall, home of IIT College of Architecture, was named a National Historic Landmark in 2001.

-The state-of-the-art, 10-story Downtown Campus at 565 West Adams Street houses Chicago-Kent College of Law, the Center for Financial Markets, the Master of Public Administration Program, and Stuart School of Business.
+The Downtown Campus at 565 West Adams Street houses Chicago-Kent College of Law and Stuart School of Business graduate programs.